ruthbpaula/BioML_projects/README.md

 # BioML_projects
-Python used to build prediction models and browser APIs, relevant for biological projects.
+Python (mainly) used to build prediction/classification models and browser APIs, relevant for biological projects.

+Some non-ML code is included either to support subsequent ML implementations or to provide simpler, preliminary solutions for comparison with ML approaches later on.